lejacobroy/Tidalrr/README.md

 - ✅ query Lidarr wanted list of albums and downloads them
 - ✅ Sync all user's playlists
 - ✅ package it in a docker container [Dockerhub](https://hub.docker.com/r/jacobroyquebec/tidalrr)
-- ✅ generate .m3u8 playlist files
+- ✅ generate .m3u and .m3u8 playlist files
-- create and sync Plex Playlist from Tidal Playlists (using PPP, needs simple .m3u playlist and a playlist folder)
+- create and sync Plex Playlist from Tidal Playlists (using PPP)
 - create an api webserver and control center
 - Inject Tidal playlist into Spark by Devialet (using spark.py it can inject in the DB, but spark does not recognise/use it)